midhunkalarikkal/FullDomain/Notes/React.md

 In constructors of child components

 `They do NOT catch:`
-Event handlers (you must use try-catch in those) Asynchronous code (e.g., setTimeout, Promises) Server-side rendering errors
+Event handlers (we must use try-catch in those) Asynchronous code (e.g., setTimeout, Promises) Server-side rendering errors